-Sometimes you might find that your iCloud could not complete.
-It could take hours or even days.
-It would be disappointing if iCloud backup stuck because everything happens online and you have no options but cancel backup.
-After you cancel iCloud backup, you should go to iCloud > Manage Storage > Backups to check whether it is already completed.
+Sometimes you might find that your iCloud stuck on estimating time.
+Or it just take a much longer time than expected.
+It would be disappointing if iPhone backup stop because everything happens online and you have no options but cancel backup.
+After you cancel the backup, you should go to iCloud > Manage Storage > Backups to check whether it is already completed.
 Some users reported this situation and attribute this to iOS bug.
 If you are lucky, you would find that your backup is already there.

 Most of the time, iCloud backup is really stuck.
 You should restart iPhone to manually backup iPhone to iCloud.
-If the problem still exists, you could follow the tips below to fix the issue:
+If the problem still exists, you could follow the tips below to reset the Network:

 ★ Connect iPhone to a better Wi-Fi

 ★ Go to iPhone Settings > General > Software Update to update iPhone

 ★ Go to iPhone Settings > General > Reset and select Reset

 Use iCloud alternative when iPhone backup keeps failing

 If the solutions above can't help you out of this issue, you can also backup your iPhone to your PC or external disk with AOMEI MBackupper.
 It is a realiable and powerful tool enables you backup photos, videos, music, contacts, and messages, and other data from iPhone to computer.
 Compared to iCloud, using USB cable to backup iPhone would be more stable and you could never worry about insufficient space on computer.

 Preview and select everything you think important from iPhone to computer.

 View and manage your backups by one click.